What do you do when Vitamin B12 is high?

 Finding the cause and stopping the toxicity is the first step to restoring a healthy balance.
 Along with adequate hydration to flush the excess B12, detox modalities, and precise supplementation we can help the liver in the clearing process.
 We work by removing the excess through internal and external practices to aid healing quickly.

 As the storage level accumulates in the liver, a Hair Analysis is the perfect tool to look into the long-term storage inside of the cells.
 It can show you what is trending long before it produces symptoms or appears high on a blood test.
-Your body will always do what is necessary to maintain balance until the storage is full then the blood will show the issues.
+Your body will always do what is necessary to maintain balance until the storage is full it is then that the blood will show the issues.

 Want to get personal to find out what you can learn from your Hair Mineral Analysis?